-The Dental Benefit pays benefits for routine dental care and treatment for disease, defect and injury.
-The Plan is self-funded by the Company and claims are processed by MetLife.
+The Company offers you the opportunity to enroll in the Dental Benefit to help pay for covered dental services.
+The Dental Benefit is self-funded by the Company and administered by MetLife.
 ID cards are not necessary under the Dental Benefit.
 The dental provider's office is responsible for verifying eligibility.